The Bankrate promise

-Becoming an authorized user is an easy way to piggyback on someone else’s good credit while building your credit score, especially if you are a student or young person who isn’t old enough to open a credit card of your own.
+Becoming an authorized user is an easy way to piggyback on someone else’s good credit while building your credit score, especially if you’re a student or young person who isn’t old enough to open a credit card of your own.

 Apply for a joint credit card

 In some cases, you may be able to apply for a joint credit card.
-Joint credit cards are exactly what they sound like: a credit card issued jointly to two people (spouses, for example), both of whom are legally responsible for any debt incurred on the card.
-All activity on the card is reported to both cardholders’ credit reports, which means that if you both use your joint card responsibly, you could both receive a credit boost!
+Joint credit cards are exactly what they sound like: a credit card issued jointly to two people (spouses, for example), both of whom have access to use the card and manage the account and are legally responsible for any debt incurred on the card.
+All activity on the card is reported to both cardholders’ credit reports, which means that if you both use your joint card responsibly, you could both receive a credit boost.

 Only a few credit cards, such as the Apple Card, allow joint accounts.
-If you are considering becoming a joint cardholder, make sure you are prepared to take full responsibility for any charges made on the card.
+If you’re considering becoming a joint cardholder, make sure you’re prepared to take full responsibility for any charges made on the card.
 Also, make sure that every payment is on time, regardless of who makes the payment.

 Apply for a secured credit card

-If you want to apply for a credit line of your own—without becoming an authorized user or looking for a joint credit card—consider applying for a secured credit card.
-These credit-building cards require a small security deposit in exchange for a small credit limit, allowing you to prove that you can handle credit responsibly.
+If you want to apply for a credit line of your own — without becoming an authorized user or looking for a joint credit card — consider applying for a secured credit card.
+These credit-building cards require a small security deposit in exchange for (generally) a small credit limit, allowing you to prove that you can handle credit responsibly.

-Once you’ve demonstrated your ability to make on-time payments and manage your small line of credit, most credit card issuers will return your security deposit and graduate you to an unsecured credit card.
-Secured credit cards can be rewarding—especially if you choose a card that offers cash back rewards, such as the Discover it® Secured Credit Card.
+Once you’ve demonstrated your ability to make on-time payments and manage your line of credit, most credit card issuers will return your security deposit and graduate you to an unsecured credit card.
+Secured credit cards can be rewarding — especially if you choose a card that offers cash back rewards, such as the Discover it® Secured Credit Card.